Protect Your Customers With Secure Payment Systems

 • Payment Card Industry Data Security Standard (PCI DSS): PCI DSS sets forth requirements for securing payment card data, including encryption, access control, network monitoring, and regular security testing.
 Compliance with PCI DSS is mandatory for businesses that handle credit card transactions.

-• Payment Application Data Security Standard (PA-DSS): PA-DSS applies to software vendors and developers of payment applications.
-It outlines security requirements for ensuring the secure storage and transmission of cardholder data within payment applications.
+• PCI Software Security Framework (SSF): This framework is the modern standard (replacing the older PA-DSS) that applies to software vendors and developers of payment applications.
+It outlines security requirements for ensuring the secure storage and transmission of cardholder data.

 • ISO/IEC 27001: This international standard provides a framework for establishing, implementing, maintaining, and continually improving an information security management system (ISMS).
 Adherence to ISO/IEC 27001 helps ensure the confidentiality, integrity, and availability of sensitive data, including payment information.